ENERGY SAVINGS TO DATE

 Campus Greenhouse Gas Emissions

-In compliance with Provincial legislation the Sustainability Office has been measuring, reporting and offsetting campus greenhouse gas emissions since 2010.
+In compliance with Provincial legislation the Sustainability Office, Campus Planning has been measuring, reporting and offsetting campus greenhouse gas emissions since 2010.
+The Office is responsible to prepare and submit our campus’ annual corporate emissions and Climate Change Accountability Report (CCAR), documenting actions and future plans to reduce campus GHG emissions.
+Download the 2020 CCAR.

-The table below provides a summary of the campus’ absolute greenhouse gas emissions, for buildings only, since the 2007 baseline year against campus growth and increases in student FTE.
+The table below provides a summary of the campus’ absolute greenhouse gas emissions since 2007 against campus growth and increases in student FTE.

 Environmental stewardship and cost reduction can be achieved by reducing campus energy, water demand, and the production of carbon emissions and waste.
 These will become more important areas of focus with anticipated regional impacts of climate change; uncertain commodity pricing; and carbon offset liability costs associated with compliance with BC Provincial greenhouse gas emission reporting and offsetting legislation.